On $\tau$-tilting finiteness of symmetric algebras of polynomial growth: Symmetric algebras of polynomial growth

 \subsection{Representation-infinite domestic symmetric algebras}

-This part is appeared to be new in the literature, and we look at the details in this paper.
-We first recall the complete list of representatives for the derived equivalence classes of representation-infinite domestic symmetric algebras.
+In this subsection, we first recall the complete list of representatives for the derived equivalence classes of representation-infinite domestic symmetric algebras.
 Then, we determine the $\tau$-tilting finiteness of these representatives.
-Last, we use Lemmas \ref{sym_tau_fin} and \ref{sym_triv_inf} to deal with the algebras which are derived equivalent to these representatives.
+Lastly, we use Lemmas \ref{sym_tau_fin} and \ref{sym_triv_inf} to deal with the algebras which are derived equivalent to these representatives.

 Now, we define the following quivers to recall such derived equivalence classes.